isomerpages/moe-bedokviewsec/_cca/Performing Arts/English Drama.md

 <p>Our club's commitment to artistry and excellence is a testament to the
 power of passion, hard work, and collaboration.
-By embracing these values, we have shown that no challenge is insurmountable, and with dedication, we can achieve anything we set our minds to.</p>
+By embracing these values, we have shown that no challenge is insurmountable, and with dedication, we can achieve anything we set our minds to.
+The drama members rose to the occasion at the Singapore Youth Festival Arts Presentation 2025, where their hard work and resilience culminated in their achievement of the coveted Certificate of Accomplishment.</p>